 When you’re writing your resume, your font choice does matter.
-It's important to opt for a basic font – choose one that both hiring managers and applicant management systems can easily read.
+It's important to opt for a basic font—choose one that both hiring managers and applicant management systems can easily read.
 Your resume is no place to use difficult-to-read cursive, handwriting-style, or calligraphy fonts.

-Make it easy for hiring managers and potential interviewer to read through your entire resume.
+Make it easy for hiring managers and potential interviewers to read through your entire resume.
 Choose a font size that's between 10 and 12.
 This will ensure that no one has to squint to read through all the information on this important document.

-Remember: hiring managers and recruiters typically spend seconds glancing at each resume before moving it to the “yes” or “no” pile.
+Hiring managers and recruiters typically spend seconds glancing at each resume before moving it to the “yes” or “no” pile.
 Make your resume difficult to read, and you might wind up losing out on an opportunity that would have been perfect for you.

 The Best Resume Font Type to Use